-WELL PROJECT TYPE PERFORMANCE TESTING SCOPE WELL v1 New and Existing Buildings New and Existing Interiors Educational Facilities, Commercial Kitchens, Retail, and Restaurants Pilots WELL v2 All project types except WELL Core The entire area within the WELL project boundary, including any mechanical spaces and/or water fixtures servicing the project. well v1 • Core & Shell well v2 • Well Core Non-leased spaces, including the common areas of the building and private spaces directly under the control of the building management team, provided this makes up at least 2.5% of total project area.
+WELL PROJECT TYPE PERFORMANCE TESTING SCOPE WELL v1 New and Existing Buildings New and Existing Interiors Educational Facilities, Commercial Kitchens, Retail, and Restaurants Pilots The entire area within the WELL project boundary, including any mechanical spaces and/or water fixtures servicing the project.
+WELL v2All project types except WELLCore WELL v1 • Core & Shell WELL v2 • WELL Core Non-leased spaces, including the common areas of the building and private spaces directly under the control of the building management team, provided this makes up at least 2.5% of total project area.
 Otherwise, the areas listed above plus enough tenant space to sum to at least 2.5% of total project area.
 Note: Some performance-based optimizations explicitly require testing in tenant spaces for achievement.
 WELL v1Multifamily Residential For initial certification, the entire area within the WELL project boundary, including inside the dwelling units.
 For subsequent recertification, only the spaces directly under the control of the building management team (e.g., common areas).